uncw-library/d8-staff/README.md

   - exporting drupal_sync

     `docker-compose exec webapp drush config-export`

     or use the drupal web interface

   - importing drupal_sync

     `docker-compose exec webapp drush config-import`

     or use the drupal web interface

 ## Production

 #### Creating site from scratch

+**This may be simplified**

+    - Considering not putting git on the server:
+	    - Sharing a volume with user-uploaded files
+    	- Packing all the changing files inside the container
+    	- Using drupal-sync to share config & db export to share database

 ###### Putting this repo onto the server